top of page

 Mauna Kea is the tallest mountain in the world, but a lot of it is actually underwater!
 From its base it is taller than Mt.
 Everest and it's the second highest peak of an island on Earth.
 It's a pretty cool concept to revel in.
 From sea level it rises 13,803 ft tall, so you should definitely expect to feel the altitude and take things slow and drink lots of water and eat a good meal beforehand.

 When you arrive, you'll have to check-in at the visitor center and speak with some of the park guides.
-They have you wait around 20-30 minutes to adjust to altitude and prepare and safety tips for the drive up the mountain.
+They require you to wait around 20-30 minutes to adjust to altitude and prepare and safety tips for the drive up the mountain.
 They also have live webcams so even if it looks cloudy (which it did for us!) then you can see if it's actually clear and sunny at the top above the clouds.
 I was pretty nervous about the drive, but they reassured us that it was not too bad.

 If you squint you can spot the visitor center below (the one with all the cars next to it).
 This can give you an idea of what the start of the road looks like.

 Does it look like we're in an airplane or car?
 That's how it feels to drive into and above the clouds.
 I was SO nervous for this drive.
 I read lots of reviews and blogs and they all made me very weary, but once we got there, it was totally manageable.
-We had a relativey clear day though, so i'm not sure how it would be in bad weather.
+We had a relatively clear day though, so i'm not sure how it would be in bad weather.
 The roads were not sketchy, my boyfriend drove very slow on the way down; you have to be careful not to use your breaks too aggressively (I learned this from when I drove up Pikes Peak in Colorado years prior).

 Once we got to the top, we could definitely feel the altitude, we walked slowly and took in the stunning views.
 There were lots of people at the top, but it wasn't overly crowded.
 We took photos, walked around for a little bit, ate our leftover pancakes, and just chilled for a little bit.
 I couldn't believe we were standing atop the tallest mountain on Earth; it was breathtaking and so surreal.